 Here is my setup.
 I use it most of the time for headshots of actors and models.

 This is the second modification where I light the background.

 Keep It Simple Stupid – is what I have been taught through the years.
-Don’t over think things.
+Don’t overthink things.

-Hope this inspires you to use lights with your photos.
+I hope this inspires you to use lights with your photos.